-Thus, educators may wish to devise a plan to prepare students for careers in both public and non-public accounting and certifications in addition to the CPA, such as the CMA.
-(Hargadon & Fuller, 2007, Hargadon & Fuller, 2010).
-However, there does not seem to be a great deal of consensus about the courses, professional skill sets, or preferred degree necessary for success in the non-public accounting arena (see, for example, Frecka, Morris & Ramanan,

-2004, Cheng, 2007 and Hurt, 2007).
+This being said, educators should consider devising a plan to meet the needs for preparing students for the CPA exam as well as for non-public accounting certifications, specifically the CMA (Hargadon & Fuller, 2007, Hargadon & Fuller, 2010).
+However, there does not seem to be a great deal of consensus about the courses, professional skill sets, or preferred degree necessary for success in the non-public accounting arena (see, for example, Frecka, Morris & Ramanan, 2004, Cheng, 2007 and Hurt, 2007).
 Consequently, the question arises as to whether educators should focus their accounting curricula on meeting the needs of students wanting to meet the 150 hours of education now required in most states for sitting for the CPA exam, to prepare students for other professional certifications such as the CMA, or whether to widen the curricula to capture "a broader set of competencies" (Gabbin, 2002, p.
 82).
 Currently, accounting students usually arrive at their first post-graduation job with a universal degree in hand.
-The purpose of this paper is to explain the findings of a preliminary study looking into necessary topics to be covered in courses, skill sets to be attained and preferred degree for non-public accounting newhires.
+The purpose of this paper is to explain the findings of a preliminary study looking into necessary topics to be covered in courses, skill sets to be attained and preferred degree for non-public accounting new-hires.
 Additionally, the perceived relevance of various professional certifications is reported.